 Protect images from copyright theft

-Unfortunately, protecting website images from copyright theft is almost impossible.
 By its nature, the web is an open platform, making it almost impossible to totally prevent your images from being saved by a visitor.
-Once an image has been received by a persons browser, it exists in their browser cache, which could easily be saved by the user if they know how to access the image.
+Once an image has been received by a users browser, it exists in their browser cache, which could easily be saved by the user if they know how to access the image.